-I play many roles in my life and one of them is being a caregiver for my 84 year old grandmother.
-By all accounts it is a relatively easy gig.
-She is able bodied–working full time in retail–and her mind is still sharp.
+I play many roles in my life; one of them is being a caregiver for my 84-year-old grandmother.
+By all accounts, it is a relatively easy gig.
+She is able-bodied–working full-time in retail–and her mind is still sharp.
 She’s not up to date on current events; then again, I don’t think she ever was, not so far back as I can remember.

 |Me and Charlotte the Great-2010|

 A topic that we discuss a lot is Medicare supplemental insurance.
 As arthritis eats away at her knees at her body begins to surrender into the toll of a life well lived she is aware that this decision impacts her.
-For those who may not know what the medicare supplemental insurance is, it is a plan that provides coverage for health insurance costs that are not covered by traditional Medical.
-Many years ago Medicare changed the way of coverage and payment and so a Medicare supplemental health insurance plan was generated.
+For those who may not know what medicare supplemental insurance is, it is a plan that provides coverage for health insurance costs that traditional Medical does not cover.
+Many years ago, Medicare changed the way of coverage and payment, and so a Medicare supplemental health insurance plan was generated.

-While at the moment my grandmother does not have the need for prescription drugs, as we review medical policies we keep in mind that this may not always be the case.
+While my grandmother does not need prescription drugs at the moment, as we review medical policies, we keep in mind that this may not always be the case.
 Prescriptions are one of the things that the new Medicare insurance does not cover as generously as before.

-The benefits of Medicare supplemental insurance are that it keeps the cost low on out of pocket expenses, it cannot be cancelled provided the premiums are paid on time, it allows choice of doctors and hospitals and the coverage goes with the person regardless of where they travel to in the United States.
+The benefits of Medicare supplemental insurance are that it keeps the cost low on out-of-pocket expenses, it cannot be canceled provided the premiums are paid on time, it allows choice of doctors and hospitals and the coverage goes with the person regardless of where they travel to in the United States.

-There’s a lot of choices out there.
-Take the time to talk to those older in your life and learn about their health and the options they have available to them.
+There are a lot of choices out there.
+Take the time to talk to those older in your life and learn about their health and the available options.